PumukyDev/pi-pumukychat/README.md

 ## Status page with grafana

+Check my server status in https://pumukydev.com/status/ .
+There, you can see many information about my server (time up, loads, conections, etc
+)
 ![showing grafana](assets/images/grafana-example.jpg)

+If you want more detailed information [click here](./config/monitoring/README.md)

 ## URL Shortener in action...

-Try my own url shortener system.
+Try my own url shortener system in https://pumukydev.com/shortener/ .
 If you want short any link, just introduce it and you will get a shorter url for your video or page.
 There you can see an example:

 ![showing url-shortener](assets/screencasts/url-shortener.gif)